acromtech/Waveshare-1.28inch-LCD-Module-animated-eyes/README.md

 **Ubuntu Server 22.10 (32bit) on RaspberryPi 3B+**

+You can check the steps on [raspberrypi-france.fr](https://www.raspberrypi-france.fr/lancer-un-script-python-au-demarrage-du-raspberry-pi/) to launch the soft automaticly when Raspberry Pi started.

 **Basic information**

 You can easly run the program with the command below :